Breastfeeding

 Breast engorgement is more common in the first few days and weeks postpartum.
 It happens as your body starts producing more and more milk to meet the demands of your growing baby.

-If you are producing more milk than the baby is drinking, then engorgement will likely happen.
+If you produce more milk than the baby drinks, engorgement will likely happen.

-So, until your body starts to regulate the supply your baby needs for each feeding, breast discomfort and engorgement can stick around and even worsen.
+So, breast discomfort and engorgement can stick around and even worsen until your body starts to regulate the supply your baby needs for each feeding.

 Clogged ducts and mastitis can be the result of prolonged breast engorgement.